zgreen/ul-select/README.md

 Make an unordered list behave like a select element

-## THIS PLUGIN DEPRECATED AND IS NO LONGER MAINTAINED.
+## THIS PLUGIN IS DEPRECATED AND IS NO LONGER MAINTAINED.

 Feel free to use it if you like, but there are [better options available](https://select2.org/).